This article originally appeared in Asia Palm Oil magazine. Posted with permission.

 - Both new and reproductive growth

-- Preventing “fishbone leaf ” (the development of extremely small, thin pinnae)
+- Prevent “fishbone leaf ” (the development of extremely small, thin pinnae)

-- Preventing “hooked leaf ” (a single or double hook on the pinnae near the tip)
+- Prevent “hooked leaf ” (a single or double hook on the pinnae near the tip)

-- Elimination of white stripe occurrence in leaves
+- Eliminate of white stripe occurrence in leaves

-What fertilizer products does U.S. Borax manufacture for the palm oil industry?
+What boron fertilizer products does U.S. Borax manufacture for the oil palm industry?

 Fertibor® is our primary product sold in SEA for palm oil, but we also offer Solubor® and Granubor®.
 Fertibor (15% B) is a fine crystalline borate ideal for NPK compound fertilizers and suspensions.
 Manufactured as free-flowing granules, Fertibor is easily handled and offers superior flow and consistency.

 U.S. Borax’s parent company launched its first integrated sustainability strategy in 2018.
 Why was the Roundtable on Sustainable Palm Oil (RSPO) platform chosen?
 How important is sustainability to U.S. Borax?

 We’ve been an affiliate member of the RSPO since 2008.
 The RSPO has developed a set of environmental and social criteria which companies must comply with in order to produce Certified Sustainable Palm Oil (CSPO).
 When they are properly applied, these criteria can help to minimize the negative impact of palm oil cultivation on the environment and communities in palm oil-producing regions.

 The RSPO has more than 4,000 members worldwide who represent all links along the palm oil supply chain.
 They have committed to produce, source, and/or use sustainable palm oil certified by the RSPO.
 Not only RSPO, we also encourage plantation and small holder to adopt MSPO/ISPO for sustainability of oil palm business.